-4.11.
-CrossFormer++
+4.4.2 CrossFormer

-CrossFormer++ [157], is an enhanced vision transformer leveraging cross-scale attention for improved performance in image classification, object detection, instance segmentation, and semantic segmentation tasks.
+Transformers' efficacy in natural language processing prompted researchers to explore the potential of specialized vision transformer architectures leveraging attention mechanisms for computer vision tasks.
+CrossFormer [165], is an enhanced vision transformer leveraging cross-scale attention for improved performance in image classification, object detection, instance segmentation, and semantic segmentation tasks.
 It introduces a cross-scale embedding layer (CEL) and long-short distance attention (LSDA) for efficient feature processing across scales.
-Additionally, it addresses issues like self-attention map enlargement and amplitude explosion with a progressive group size (PGS) and an amplitude cooling layer (ACL), respectively.
-Extensive experiments demonstrate CrossFormer++'s superior performance across various tasks compared to existing models.
+Additionally, it addresses issues like self-attention map enlargement and amplitude explosion with a progressive group size (PGS) and an amplitude cooling layer (ACL), respectively in the improved version named as Crossformer++.
+Extensive experiments demonstrate CrossFormer's superior performance across various tasks compared to existing models.

-CrossFormer++ employs a pyramid structure that organizes the transformer model into four stages as shown in Figure 17.
+CrossFormer employs a pyramid structure that organizes the transformer model into four stages as shown in Figure 19.
 Each stage is designed to progressively refine the features extracted from the input image, allowing for a hierarchical representation that captures both local and global contextual information effectively.
 At the beginning of each stage, a Cross-scale Embedding Layer (CEL) is utilized to generate input tokens.
 The CEL operates by sampling patches from the input image using four different kernel sizes, allowing it to capture features at multiple scales.
 This multi-scale approach enables the model to maintain a balance between computational efficiency and the ability to capture detailed feature information from various parts of the image.

 Within each CrossFormer block, the Long Short Distance Attention (LSDA) module is a key component.
 LSDA is divided into Short Distance Attention (SDA) and Long Distance Attention (LDA) mechanisms.
 SDA focuses on building dependencies among neighboring embeddings, capturing local feature information efficiently.
 Conversely, LDA is responsible for establishing connections between embeddings that are far apart, enabling the model to integrate global contextual information.
-This dual attention mechanism allows CrossFormer++ to effectively process visual information across different spatial ranges.
+This dual attention mechanism allows CrossFormer to effectively process visual information across different spatial ranges.

-To enhance the model's ability to understand the positional relationship between different tokens, Cross-Former++ incorporates a Dynamic Position Bias (DPB) module.
+To enhance the model's ability to understand the positional relationship between different tokens, Cross-Former incorporates a Dynamic Position Bias (DPB) module.
 This module adapts the relative position bias to accommodate variable image and group sizes, ensuring that positional information is accurately captured regardless of the input dimensions.
 This flexibility is crucial for tasks like object detection, where the input image size can vary significantly.

 Two additional innovations in CrossFormer++ are the Progressive Group Size (PGS) and the Amplitude Cooling Layer (ACL).
 PGS addresses the varying attention needs at different layers of the model by adjusting the group size progressively.
 This ensures that local features are emphasized in early layers, while global features are prioritized in deeper layers.
-The ACL is introduced to manage the amplification of activation amplitudes across layers, which can destabilize training.
+ACL is introduced to manage the amplification of activation amplitudes across layers, which can destabilize training.
 By cooling down the amplitude, ACL helps maintain training stability and improve model performance.

-On ImageNet data, CrossFormer++ models achieve a noticeable improvement in accuracy over existing vision transformers and their predecessors (CrossFormer models), with gains up to 0.8% in average accuracy across different model sizes [157].
+On ImageNet data, CrossFormer++ models achieve a noticeable improvement in accuracy over existing vision transformers and their predecessors (CrossFormer models), with gains up to 0.8% in average accuracy across different model sizes [177].
 For instance, CrossFormer++-B achieves 84.2% accuracy.
 CrossFormer++ significantly outperforms most existing vision transformers in object detection and instance segmentation tasks on the COCO 2017 dataset.
 CrossFormer++ surpasses CrossFormer by at least 0.5% average precision (AP).
 The semantic segmentation task on the ADE20K dataset exhibits greater performance gains over other architectures as the model size increases, indicating its effective-ness in dense prediction tasks.

-4.12.
-Transformer-XL
+4.5 Perspectives on Transformer-based Architectures